camunda-community-hub/bpmn-documentation-generator/README.md

 ```
 mvn -q org.codehaus.mojo:exec-maven-plugin:3.5.0:java \
-  -Dexec.mainClass=nl.onnoh.bdg.GenerateDocumentation \
+  -Dexec.mainClass=nl.onnoh.mdg.GenerateDocumentation \
   -Dexec.args="<path/to/your.bpmn> [options]"
 ```

 Alternatively, if you prefer running the compiled classes directly, ensure dependencies are on the classpath (e.g., via a fat jar or your IDE).
-The canonical entrypoint is `nl.onnoh.bdg.GenerateDocumentation`.
+The canonical entrypoint is `nl.onnoh.mdg.GenerateDocumentation`.

 ### Command
 ```